Red Nichols: Biographical film and film career

-In 1929, he appeared in the Vitaphone film short (Reel #870) with his band The Five Pennies along with Eddie Condon and Pee Wee Russell.
+In 1929, he appeared in the Vitaphone film short (reel #870) with his band the Five Pennies along with Eddie Condon and Pee Wee Russell.

 In 1935, he appeared in the Paramount Pictures film short The Parade of the Maestros along with Ferde Grofe performing "In the Middle of a Kiss".

 Red Nichols performed in and is also mentioned in the 1950 Mickey Rooney and Jeanne Cagney film Quicksand.
-Rooney's character asks out Jean Cagney, he asks if she likes "Red Nichols and his outfit?" and she responds, "I think they're great!"
+Rooney's character asks out Jean Cagney; he asks if she likes "Red Nichols and his outfit?" and she responds, "I think they're great!"
 They then go to the club to watch Red Nichols and his band perform.

 The 1959 Hollywood film The Five Pennies, the film biography of Red Nichols, starring Danny Kaye as Red Nichols, was loosely based on Nichols' life and career.
 Nichols played his own cornet parts for the film and appeared briefly as one of the "Clicquot Club Eskimos" on screen.
 The Paramount Pictures movie received four Academy Award nominations.
 Jazz contemporary Louis Armstrong also appeared in the film.
 The Five Pennies movie theme song and other songs for the film were composed by Sylvia Fine, Danny Kaye's wife.

 Nichols also made cameo appearances in the 1951 film Disc Jockey with Tommy Dorsey, and The Gene Krupa Story in 1959.

-His recording of "Poor Butterfly" is heard in the 1994 Woody Allen film Bullets Over Broadway and his recording of "(Back Home Again in) Indiana" in the 1999 film Sweet and Lowdown.
+His recording of "Poor Butterfly" is heard in the 1994 Woody Allen film Bullets Over Broadway and his recording of "(Back Home Again in) Indiana" in Allen's 1999 film Sweet and Lowdown.